Alfresco/alfresco-ng2-components/docs/core/upload.directive.md

 }
 ```

-It is also possible attaching arbitrary data to each event in order to access it from within external event handlers.
+You can also attach arbitrary data to each event which you can then access from external event handlers.
+A typical scenario is with data tables where you may want to make use of the data row
-A typical scenario is data tables where you may want to handle also the data row and/or underlying data to be accessible upon files drop.
+or make underlying data accessible when files are dropped.

-You may be using `adf-upload-data` to bind custom values or objects for every event raised:
+You can use `adf-upload-data` to bind custom values or objects for every event raised:

 ```html
 <div [adf-upload]="true" [adf-upload-data]="dataRow"></div>